punxaphil/maxi-media-player/README.md

     media_content_type: 'spotify://library' # Required: The content type
     icon: 'mdi:spotify' # Optional: Icon for the shortcut button (default is bookmark icon)
     name: 'Made for You' # Required: Tooltip/name for the shortcut button
+  showOnlyItems: # Whitelist: show only these top-level items in the media browser.
+Case-insensitive.
+Takes precedence over hideItems.
+    - Playlists
+    - Radio stations
+    - Podcasts
   favorites: # Settings specific to the favorites view within media browser
     title: My favorites # default is 'Favorites'.
 Use this to change the title for the favorites view.
     customFavorites: # Read more in 'Custom Favorites' section below